fmalina/texting/README.rst

 Greeting
 --------
 Each text in a campaing is run by ``custom_replace`` function specified in your compaign settings.
-This allows you to finish your text with a timely and seasonal greeting, for example by replacing the words "Greetings" in your template with "Have a good night" or "Merry Christmas" based on time and date.
+This allows you to end your text with a timely and seasonal greeting, for example by replacing the word "Greetings" in your template with "Have a good night" or "Merry Christmas" based on time and date.
 This is handled by the ``greeting`` module.
 Feel free to add seasons and it's greeting to it for your country. ``custom_replace`` also allows for postprocessing such as adjusting URLs for a particular category of users.

 SIM cards and Networks
 ----------------------